Telecommunications in North Korea: Mobile phones

-The official name of the 3G mobile phone service in North Korea is called Koryolink.
+There are two mobile phone network operators in North Korea, Koryolink and Kangsong NET.
+4G was launched by Kangsong in September 2023, likely offering data speeds of around 10-30 Mbps, about ten times faster than the 3G networks.
+Network expansion is important to the government's effort to deliver more public services via mobile phones and to improve economic efficiency.

-It is now effectively under the control of the state-owned Korea Post and Telecommunications Corporation (KPTC).
-There has been a large demand for the service since it was launched.
+In 2009, the system was effectively under the control of the state-owned Korea Post and Telecommunications Corporation (KPTC).

 Domestic models

 North Korean mobile phones use a digital signature system to prevent access to unsanctioned files, and log usage information that can be physically inspected.

 Smartphone apps such as mapping and navigation app Fellow Traveler are available.

 Although state-run media reports that the phones were developed by North Korean outlets, they are likely sourced rather from a Chinese OEM and outfitted with North Korean software.

 Some of the functionality was limited in line with state control measures by a localized version of Android.
 None of the smartphones were domestically manufactured.

 In a country of about 24 million people there are an estimated 6.5-7 million mobile subscriptions, with use of digital payment apps popular.